By Parkdean Resorts on 11/12/2019

 5. Looe Bay, Cornwall

-Looe Bay Holiday Park is another of our favourite places to stay in Cornwall that welcomes pets.
+Looe Bay Holiday Park is another of our favourite Cornwall parks to offer pet friendly caravan holidays.
 Like Crantock Beach, Looe Bay provides handy 1 bedroom caravans which are ideal if you’re a couple travelling with your dog in tow.
 In addition to dog friendly accommodation, Looe Bay also permits pets within reception, the amusement arcade and within designated areas of the bar and restaurant..

 With coast and country both within your reach, you and your pup will love seeing all that Cornwall has to offer.
 Whilst Looe Bay Beach is not dog friendly, there are plenty of others within driving distance, such as Polkerris Beach and Treyarnon Bay, which allow dogs, although restrictions may be applicable during the summer.
 Plus, with plenty of attractions at your fingertips, you won’t be short of fun days out with your furry friend.
 Discover the delights of Pinetum Park, ten themed gardens covering 30 acres which you and your pooch will love exploring.
 Or take a trip to the quaint fishing village of Polperro, centred in an Area of Outstanding Natural Beauty and home to plenty of fantastic dog walks.
 Highly rated on Trip Advisor, your dog will receive a warm welcome at The Blue Peter Inn, a traditional Cornish pub with stunning views out to sea and an extensive menu of hearty, home-cooked food.